rickmode/ocsf-schema-compiler/README.md

 python -m pip install ocsf-schema-compiler
 ```

 The compiler is implemented in the `SchemaCompiler` class.
-The class constructor the same options as the command-line tool.
+The class constructor accepts the same options as the command-line tool.
 The class's `compile` method does the heavy lifting, returning a `dict` containing the compiled schema.
-More specifically, `compiler` returns an `ocsf_schema_compiler.jsonish.JObject`, which is a type alias for JSON-compatible `dict`.
+Specifically, `compiler` returns an `ocsf_schema_compiler.jsonish.JObject`, which is a type alias for JSON-compatible `dict`.
 ```python
 from pathlib import Path
 from ocsf_schema_compiler.compiler import SchemaCompiler